slangenbach/notes/docker_kubernetes.md

 - Use *LimitRanges* to set default limits for cpu and memory per pod
 - Requests specify the minimum resources a container needs, while limits specify the maximum resources a container can consume
 - Make sure to quotas contain enough resources to handle rollouts

+#### Status and Conditions

+- Pods can be in status Pending, ContainerCreating or Running
+- Pod conditions include PodScheduled, Initialized, ContainersReady, Ready

 #### Probes